 Not long after Murphy and I spoke, I noticed that @amazonfashionsecrets had become @fashionsecrets93.
 Her new website URL is internetfashionsecrets.com.
 Murphy let me know that Amazon had finally reached out to request the change, “so as not to confuse customers about my affiliation.”
 While she’s sad to lose some of the traffic that came with the handle, perhaps the updated, more general name will allow Murphy’s curatorial project to expand into new spaces.
 She’s considering a future clothing line.
 “Expanding the web platform part of it is definitely interesting, because there’s only so much you can do with Instagram.”

 We asked Murphy to curate a few special fashion secrets just for Format Magazine readers.
-Browse them below, shop the list here, and stay up to date with the future of Amazon looks at the Fashion Secrets website and on Instagram.
+Browse them below, shop the list here.